DOI10.47051/IGOK8377

 Figure 2: Distribution of Pseudoboa coronata in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Pseudoboa comes from de Greek word pseudes (meaning “false”)16 and the Latin word boa (meaning “ox killer”).17 The name refers to the single subcaudal scales in snakes of this genus, a characteristic present in boas.
-The specific epithet coronata, which comes from de Latin word corona (meaning “crown”),16 refers to the dorsal surface of the head, which is uniformly black in adults or black followed by a white broad nuchal collar in juveniles.
+Etymology: The generic name Pseudoboa comes from de Greek word pseudes (=false)16 and the Latin word boa (=ox killer).17 The name refers to the single subcaudal scales in snakes of this genus, a characteristic present in boas.
+The specific epithet coronata, which comes from de Latin word corona (=crown),16 refers to the dorsal surface of the head, which is uniformly black in adults or black followed by a white broad nuchal collar in juveniles.

 See it in the wild: In Ecuador, Amazon Scarlet Snakes are recorded no more than once every few months at any given locality.
 Recently, individuals of Pseudoboa coronata have been sighted in Yachana Reserve, Suchipakari Lodge, and Sacha Lodge.
-Active snakes can be found at night by scanning the leaf-litter in primary and secondary forests.
-During the day, these snakes can be found under fallen logs and root systems of large tress.
+Active snakes can be found at night by scanning the leaf-litter along forest trails at night.
+During the day, these snakes can be found under fallen logs and root systems of large trees.
 The rate of encounter can be enhanced by active searching as well as by removing leaf-litter, piles of leaves, and other surface objects.

 Author: Teddy Angarita-SierraaAffiliation: Yoluka ONG, Fundación de Investigación en Biodiversidad y Conservación, Bogotá, Colombia.,bAffiliation: Vicerrectoría de Investigación, Universidad Manuela Beltrán, Bogotá, Colombia.